hzluan/Cornerstone200A_project2/README.md

 ![image](https://github.com/hzluan/Cornerstone-Project-2/assets/66193810/10882652-d19c-4baa-836c-df88db0305ed)

 2.3: Compare to LungRads criteria and simulate possible improvements to clinical workflow (10 pts) Now that you've developed a lung cancer detection model, it's time to analyze its clinical implications.
 In this exercise, you will compare your model to the LungRads criteria (which are loaded in dataset.py) and simulate the impact of your model on the clinical workflow.
-In your report, please introduce a workflow of how your model could be used to ameleorate screening and provide quantitative estimates of your workflow's impact.
+In your report, please introduce a workflow of how your model could be used to ameliorate (improve) screening and provide quantitative estimates of your workflow's impact(**bayesian??**).
 Be sure to study the impact of your model across various subgroups, as you did in Project 1.
 Finally, please include a discussion of the limitations of your analyses and subsequent studies are needed to drive these tools to impact.

 ### Part 3: Extending your LDCT model to predict cancer risk
 In this part of the project, you will extend your cancer detection model to predict cancer risk and compare your results to your best model from project 1.

-Comparing to your best model from Project 1 (note not 100% overlapping questionares) (10pts) Questionares from NLST are available in src/dataset.py.
+Comparing to your best model from Project 1 (note not 100% overlapping questionares) (10pts) Questionnaires from NLST are available in src/dataset.py.
 In your project report, please validate your PLCO model (from project 1) on the NLST dataset.
 Note, some of the information available in PLCO is not available in NLST, so you may need to simplify your project 1 model.
-Is there a meanigful performance difference between your PLCO model across the PLCO and NLST datasets?
+Is there a meaningful performance difference between your PLCO model across the PLCO and NLST datasets?
 If so, why?

 Extend risk model to predict cancer risk (20pts)
 In this exercise, you will extend your cancer detection model to predict cancer risk.
 Specifically, you will predict the probability of a patient being diagnosed with cancer within [1,2,3,4,5,6] years of their CT scan.
 Note, there are many multiple ways to achieve this goal.